The Hidden Cost of Healthcare Data Silos And How to Eliminate Them

 The Denodo platform stands apart in its purpose-built capabilities for healthcare's distinctive data environment:

-Semantic modeling capabilities map complex relationships between members, providers, clinical concepts—automatically resolving inconsistencies that plague healthcare data.
+Semantic modeling capabilities map complex relationships between members, providers, and clinical concepts—automatically resolving inconsistencies that plague healthcare data.

 When one system refers to "subscribers" while another tracks "members," Denodo's platform seamlessly harmonizes these differences without restructuring source databases.